marcusmariette/GLSE/README.md

 4. You should see the line<br/> `GLSE Backend Server Started on Port 3001...`
 5. You can now use Postman to make a request from the collection OR you can start using the frontend to search

+If you are having issues with running either, try:<br/>`npm audit fix --force`

 ## Technical Implementation
 - `React.js`: Frontend JavaScript/Typescript library that assists in building user interfaces
 - `Axios`: React Javascript/Typescript library used to call REST APIs from our backend ode.js service